John Darnielle: Podcasting

 In 2012, Darnielle guest starred in John Hodgman's podcast Judge John Hodgman serving as an expert witness and musical guest.

-Since 2017 he has co-hosted the podcast "I Only Listen to the Mountain Goats" with Joseph Fink.
+Since 2017 he has co-hosted the podcast "I Only Listen to The Mountain Goats" with Joseph Fink.
 Each episode of the podcast explores one Mountain Goats song in great detail.

 In August 2022 Darnielle appeared as a guest on Margaret Killjoy's podcast "Cool People Who Did Cool Stuff".
 Darnielle appeared on the episodes "The Diggers, the Levelers, the Ranters and John Darnielle" part one and two.

+In March 2023 John appeared on Conan Neutron's Protonic Reversal for a career-spanning interview.

 Acting

 In January 2023, Darnielle made his acting debut in "Rest in Metal", the fourth episode of Rian Johnson's television series Poker Face.
 He portrayed Al, a member of a one-hit-wonder metal band called Doxxxology.

 Personal life

 Darnielle has lived in Grinnell, Iowa; Colo, Iowa; Ames, Iowa; Chicago, Illinois; Portland, Oregon; and Milpitas, California.
-He currently resides in Durham, North Carolina with his wife Lalitree Darnielle, a botanist and photographer (who was featured playing the banjo in the band's 1998 EP New Asian Cinema), and sons Roman and Moses.
+In April 1998, he married Lalitree Chavanothai, a botanist and photographer (who was featured playing the banjo in the band's 1998 EP New Asian Cinema).
+The two of them currently reside in Durham, North Carolina with their sons Roman and Moses.

 Darnielle prays regularly and identifies as a Christian.
-His music often includes religious themes, including The Life of the World to Come, on which each song is named after a Bible verse.
+His music often includes religious themes, including The Life of the World to Come, on which each song is named after a Bible verse; additionally, his work consistently analyzes meanings and interpretations of the text, often through the characters in his songs.
 He is a fan of Christian singers Amy Grant and Rich Mullins.

+Darnielle is a frequent player of the card game Magic: The Gathering.
+In August 2023, game publisher Wizards of the Coast announced an upcoming collaborative release in which all the cards were designed by Darnielle.